 September 14, 2020

 Editor's note: This notice was republished on March 22, 2021, with the following changes:

 - Under the Virginia Tech COVID-19 response, the following changes were made:

 - Added the Community Wellness Commitment reinforces the important role that the university plays in adhering to current public health guidelines.

 - Removed the university is guided by our Principles of Community.

 As members of the Virginia Tech community, we are individuals and community members with both rights and responsibilities.

-We are committed to standards that support the educational mission of the university: standards by which we live, work, and learn together.
+We are committed to standards that support the university’s tripartite mission of education, research, and engagement – all standards by which we live, work, and learn together.
 These standards are derived from our guiding philosophical principles, the Virginia Tech Principles of Community.